The Simplest Donor Retention Tip of All Time

 The Simplest Way to Improve Donor Retention

-When a new donor includes a comment about his or her motivation, AAH’s staff is able to do more than just follow up with a generic thank you.
-They are able to reference the personalized information in the follow up message.
-This level of context and personalization can make a dramatic difference to new donor retention rates.
+This level of context and personalization can make a dramatic difference when it comes to your new donor retention rates.
 Start the relationship off on the right foot by letting donors know your organization is listening and that you care.

 Experimenting with Your Ask